 3. More Trinity

 It is revealed at the end of the film that the woman Lara has entrusted her father’s company to is in charge of those who invaded Yamatai, and tried to steal Himiko’s remains for themselves.
 Trinity is an ancient organisation that seeks to control all supernatural powers in the world – and her father was in their way.
 In Rise of the Tomb Raider, Lara journeyed to clear her father’s name and dismantle them herself.
 The powerful group are menacing and ruthless, and a perfect antagonist to rival Vikander’s determined Croft.

 Aside from Lu Ren (Daniel Wu), Lara didn’t have many allies on the island.
 A startling change from the source material, in which she survives the shipwreck with a group of her classmates.
 Even then, the enigmatic Lu didn’t exactly have a lot of screen time.
 Lara isn’t afraid to work alone, but all heroes are at their most interesting and real when they have someone to care about.
 It only makes sense that, after what they’ve been through and the trust they now share, Lu Ren would join her on her quest to defeat Trinity.

 5. Alicia Vikander

-It’s been speculated by other outlets, that with the indifferent response and passable box office numbers, Warner Brothers may deem the young Academy Award winner simply too expensive for a sequel.
-I sincerely hope this is all just rumours and talk – and I’d like to think Vikander would step into the role once more without question.
-I don’t know about you, but all my fingers are crossed.
+It was speculated by other outlets, that with the indifferent response and passable box office numbers, Warner Brothers may deem the young Academy Award winner simply too expensive for a sequel.
+Clearly, this was just rumours and talk – and Vikander will step into the role once more to face off against Trinity.
+But how will she feel about dismantling her Father’s legacy?